Meckazin/ChromeKatz/README.md

 CookieKatz has an exe, Beacon Object File, and minidump parser available.
 And for the ElevationKatz executable and Beacon Object File.

+ElevationKatz is now capable of parsing the cookie and credentials databases from the browser memory and decrypting them for you.

 CookieKatz has been completely revamped to use much more robust method for finding the cookies!
 New method supports older browser version as well.
 There is now new flag /inject implemented to CookieKatz to defeat the App-Bound Encryption on relevant browsers!